ABP News: History

-ABP News was launched as STAR News on 18 February 1998 by satellite television provider Star India (Disney Star) in partnership with the NDTV media company, with the latter producing the channel's programming.
+ABP News was launched as STAR News on 18 February 1998 by satellite television provider Star India in partnership with the NDTV media company, with the latter producing the channel's programming.
 Initially, a bilingual channel broadcasting in both English and Hindi, its programming turned Hindi-only since 2003, when Star's deal with NDTV expired.

 In that same year, the Indian government introduced a guideline limiting foreign equity in the national news business to 26%.
-As Star India was a wholly-owned subsidiary of Hong Kong-based company Satellite Television Asia Region Ltd. (Star TV), it entered into a joint venture with the Ananda Bazar Patrika group (ABP) to form a new company, Media Content and Communications Services Pvt.
+As Star India was a wholly owned subsidiary of Hong Kong–based company Satellite Television Asia Region Ltd. (Star TV), it entered into a joint venture with the Ananda Bazar Patrika Group (ABP Group) to form a new company, Media Content and Communications Services Pvt.
 Ltd. (MCCS), which took control of Star News's operations.
 ABP held a 74% majority stake while Star India reduced its participation with the remaining 26%.

-On 16 April 2012, ABP Group and Star India announced that they would discontinue the brand agreement that allowed MCCS to operate as "Star News".
-Thus, Star India would quit the news business in order to focus on entertainment.
+On 16 April 2012, ABP Group and Star India announced the end of the Star brand licensing agreement.
 In addition, the company sold its minority stake in MCCS to ABP Group, which in turn renamed the channel to ABP News.
 The change was also replicated on other regional news channels operated by MCCS such as Bengali-language Star Ananda and Marathi-language Star Majha, which were renamed as ABP Ananda and ABP Majha, respectively.
 A Punjabi-language channel, ABP Sanjha was granted licence approval in 2014 and launched in that year.
 A Gujarati-language channel, ABP Asmita, was launched on 1 January 2016.

 In November 2016, Avinash Pandey became a chief operating officer (COO) of ABP News.

 All of ABP's channels, including ABP News, were gradually revamped throughout the second half of 2020, beginning with the renaming of parent-subsidiary ABP News Network to ABP Network in July 2020.
 A further rebranding, which affected the channels themselves, took place in the morning of 16 December 2020, with the launch of simpler, more modern logos and a new graphics package developed by Saffron Brand Consultants for all of ABP's channels.
 Additionally, ABP News acquired new equipment able to record content at 1080p and launched its own HD feed; the channel's SD feed turned into a downscaled, 16:9 widescreen version of the HD feed.
-Prior to the HD feed launch, ABP News had launched a test HD feed in February of that same year, exclusively on satellite provider Hotstar and on ABP's online platforms, which was basically an upscaled version of the SD channel airing 4:3 content stretched to fill the 16:9 screen.
+Prior to the HD feed launch, ABP News had launched a test HD feed in February of that same year, exclusively on streaming service Disney+ Hotstar and on ABP's online platforms, which was basically an upscaled version of the SD channel airing 4:3 content stretched to fill the 16:9 screen.
 Although ABP Network's regional language channels were also rebranded, they remained airing at 4:3 standard definition.